MAH Advising is a full service law firm representing clients in matters form litigation, securities law, bankruptcy and more.

 MAH Advising Represents Professionals and Firms in the Securities Industry

-MAH Advising represents many of the nation’s most prominent brokers.
-Our firm specializes in investment adviser regulation, broker/dealer regulation, securities regulation, litigation and arbitration.
-Several of our consultants have years of experience with regulatory law and regulators, which allowed them to develop skills and specialized knowledge.
-In addition, we served as an adviser to private funds and as a compliance officer for national broker-dealers.
+MAH Advising represents many of the nation’s most prominent brokers and RIA’s.
+Our law firm specializes in investment adviser regulation, broker/dealer regulation, securities regulation, litigation, and arbitration.
+We have experience at some of the top law firms and investment banks.
+Our lawyers have years of experience with regulatory law and regulators, which allowed them to develop skills and specialized knowledge.
 We have a broad understanding of both the regulatory and the regulated perspectives of the financial services industry.
 The insight that only comes with experience allows us to give our clients valuable advice.

 Financial Services and Securities Litigation and Arbitration

-MAH Advising as a RIA Compliance firm represents financial services industry participants in defending and prosecuting legal actions.
+MAH Advising represents clients in defending and prosecuting claims.
 The main types of disputes that have arisen from RIAs or securities firms consist of arbitration proceedings involving RIA employees, noncompetition and raiding cases, breach of employment contracts, promissory note cases, and breach of purchase and sales agreements, among many others.
 There are usually laws and regulations which apply to a particular case based on its type.
-Under FINRA standards, customer recommendations regarding the sale or purchase of an unsuitable security are prohibited, when the investment objectives, customer’s age, financial picture, and experience make this recommendation unreasonable.
+Under FINRA standards, customer recommendations regarding the sale or purchase of unsuitable security are prohibited, when the investment objectives, customer’s age, financial picture, and experience make this recommendation unreasonable.
 The frequency or amount of transactions among certain securities are often regarded as excessive and, therefore, unsuitable for a particular customer.
 Besides unauthorized trading, churning, and self-dealing, other common customer disputes are regarding allegations of failure to perform fiduciary duties.